mauro3/CORDS/lectures/dependencies.md

 A **virtual environment** is an isolated environment where you can install and manage packages and dependencies separately from the system-wide installation.
 This isolation ensures that different projects can have different dependencies and versions of packages without causing conflicts.

 **Virtual environments** are crucial when you need to handle different versions of dependencies across your different projects.
 You could try to use one environment for all your projects, but that may quickly lead to conflicts in your dependencies.

+An environment consists of a certain Python version and some packages.
+A virtual environment allows you to have multiple, independent versions of python on your system.
+Environments can also be saved so that you can install all of the packages and replicate the environment on a new system.

+Why use one:

+to deliver code and keep it the same versions to use contribute to a package you also use to install on servers to share your environment with others

 #### Multilanguage overview